jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 }
 ```

-_Why?_ - Apple tightened the resend window so attackers can’t keep hammering the same GUID months later.
+_Why?_ - Apple tightened the resend window so attackers can't keep hammering the same GUID months later.

 **Putting the pieces together**:
 1. **Author check** closes the core logic bug exploited by CVE-2025-43200.
 2. **Tighter age check** reduces the replay window (defence-in-depth).

 **CVE-2025-43200 is a one-line logic patch**:
-_“Only retry messages you actually wrote.”_
+_"Only retry messages you actually wrote."_
 The exploit succeeded because that obvious invariant was never enforced in the resend helper.
-Apple’s fix consists of:
+Apple's fix consists of:
 1. `if (!msg.isFromMe) return;`
 2. An `os_log` statement for triage.